pjfanning/jackson-caffeine-cache/README.md

 # Jackson 2.12 and above

 jackson-caffeine-cache 1.1.0 (unreleased but 1.1.0-SNAPSHOT is available) was refactored to take advantage of a change in Jackson 2.12.0 (and its release candidates).
 LRUMap now implements a LookupCache interface.
-This makes it easier to create custom cache implemenatations.
+This makes it easier to create custom cache implementations.

-CaffeineLookupCache will still work with TypeFactory as above.
+CaffeineLookupCache will still work with TypeFactory, as above.
 Some Jackson APIs still require an LRUMap.
 If you want to use a Caffeine-based cache instead of a LRUMap, there is a new CaffeineLRUMap.